bcgov/data-publication/pages/dps_bcdc_record.md

     |Access Type| Description
     |:---|:---|
-    |Public| All users are able to access the dataset.
+    |Public| All users can access the dataset.
     |Government and Business BCeID| Only people with IDIR and Business BCeID credentials can access the dataset.
     |Government| Only IDIR credentials can access the dataset.
     |Named Users| Only specific named users can access the dataset.

-**Who can download this data?**: desribes the security level for access to download BC Geographic Warehouse (BCGW) resources associated with the metadata record
+**Who can download this data?**: describes the security level for access to download BC Geographic Warehouse (BCGW) resources associated with the metadata record
 + The order reflects the most accessible to the most secure

     |Access Type| Description
     |-|-|
-    |Public| All users are able to access the dataset.
+    |Public| All users are can access the dataset.
-    |Government and Business BCeID| Only people with IDIR and Business BCeID credentials can access the applciation.
+    |Government and Business BCeID| Only people with IDIR and Business BCeID credentials can access the application.
     |Government| Only IDIR credentials can access the dataset.
     |Named Users| Only specific named users can access the dataset.
     |Not downloadable| Resource cannot be downloaded.
-Specifically for the BC Geographic Warehouse (BCGW), the dataset is not configured via the Distribution Service.
+Specifically, for the BC Geographic Warehouse (BCGW), the dataset is not configured via the Distribution Service.

 **Who can view this record?**: describes who can view the metadata record.
 + The order reflects the most accessible to the most secure